 - RA affects about two per cent of the Australian population.
-RA is the most common autoimmune disease in Australia
+RA is the most common autoimmune disease in Australia.

-- Rheumatoid arthritis is the second most common arthritis after osteoarthritis (OA) and the most common inflammatory arthritis condition
+- RA is the second most common arthritis (after OA) and the most common inflammatory arthritis condition.

-- The incidence of rheumatoid arthritis increases with age with the greatest onset being between 25 and 50 years; that is during the peak income-earning years
+- The incidence of RA is most common between 25 and 50 years; that is during the peak income-earning years.

 How does rheumatoid arthritis start?

-While the cause of rheumatoid arthritis is unknown, multiple factors such as genetic and environmental influences have been linked with the onset of rheumatoid arthritis.
+While the cause of RA is unknown, multiple factors such as genetic and environmental influences have been linked with the onset.
 An unknown event or stressor is thought to trigger abnormal activity in the body's immune system, causing synovial tissue and adjacent structures to be affected.
 Cigarette smoking dramatically increases the risk of developing RA, as well as the risk of increased disease activity and mortality.

 What is the impact of rheumatoid arthritis?

-Rheumatoid arthritis is associated with substantial personal and societal burdens including pain, disability and psychosocial consequences.
-Rheumatoid arthritis affects people during their peak income-earning and child-bearing years and its prevalence is expected to increase.
+RA is associated with substantial personal and societal burden.
+Pain, disability and psychosocial consequences occur and depression is common.
+RA affects people during their peak income-earning and child-bearing years and its prevalence is expected to increase.
 Current and projected public health costs are substantial (e.g., government-subsidised drug therapies).
 People who live with RA may have reduced ability to work and often exit the workforce early, which results in reduced financial security.

-The video below describes some individuals’ experiences of living with rheumatoid arthritis.
+The video below describes some individuals’ experiences of living with RA.